Using Citrus Fruits to Fight Age Spots

 "I made a mental note of it but never got around to making the mixture (but really still intend to try it).
 Instead, I started rubbing the backs of my hands with freshly cut lemon every time I used some (about 2-3 times a week).
 I leave the juice to dry on the back of my hands.
 I'm usually working with lemon or lime while making a meal, so I'll just leave it on while I eat.
 It gets naturally rinsed off as soon as I'm rinsing and cleaning up after the meal.
 That's it.
 Oh, and then there's the sun thing."

-'C' is vigilant "to the point of being fanatic" about keeping her hands out of direct sun.
+The Sun Thing'C' is vigilant "to the point of being fanatic" about keeping her hands out of direct sun.
 This may seem like a minor thing, but, as she says, "you just try doing it for one day and you'll be shocked at how much sun exposure your hands get."

 I did.
 She's right.